torvalds/linux/Documentation/admin-guide/bcache.rst

   it isn't all done at once.

 sequential_merge
-  If non zero, bcache keeps a list of the last 128 requests submitted to compare against all new requests to determine which new requests are sequential continuations of previous requests for the purpose of determining sequential cutoff.
+  If yesn zero, bcache keeps a list of the last 128 requests submitted to compare against all new requests to determine which new requests are sequential continuations of previous requests for the purpose of determining sequential cutoff.
 This is necessary if the sequential cutoff value is greater than the